Analysis: Elon Musk wants a greener bitcoin. Has he got a plan or a pipedream?

-Sustainable BusinessAnalysis: Elon Musk wants a greener bitcoin.
-Has he got a plan or a pipedream?

-Elon Musk says Tesla (TSLA.O) won’t use or accept bitcoin until he can be sure it’s produced sustainably.
+LONDON (Reuters) - Elon Musk says Tesla won’t use or accept bitcoin until he can be sure it’s produced sustainably.
 He may be waiting some time.

 Musk announced his new position in a major U-turn on Wednesday, prompting speculation among some experts about whether he had a plan to wean the crypto industry off the fossil fuels that power “mining,” the energy-intensive process that creates coins.